Burton Ritchie

-Burton Ritchie is a convicted drug dealer and money launderer, currently serving 20 years in federal prison.
+Charles Burton Ritchie is a filmmaker and entrepreneur who was convicted of violating the Federal Analogue Act in 2017.
+He is currently out of prison on bond pending appeal to the Supreme Court.

 Life and career

 Ritchie was born in Fairhope, Alabama.
 He became involved with politics in 1994 when he ran against sitting councilman Doug Profitt, who published an anti-gay editorial in a newspaper.

 Burton started playing poker in 2001, winning his first tournament at the Tom McEvoy Poker Championship in Los Angeles.
 He was briefly involved with Pokerspot when he made a buyout offer, after putting together a consortium of investors, that would have paid off Pokerspot's player debt.
-He has cashed-in in the World Series of Poker every year since 2011.
+He has cashed in the World Series of Poker 5 times.